openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * User PIN: the issuer might set up a PIN with the user (e.g. via text message or email), which needs to be presented in the token request
 * Callback to device where the transaction originated: the issuer on receiving the token request informs the user on the originating device that the process proceeds and asks for confirmation.
 The issuer will return an "authorization_pending" error code to the wallet and reaches out to the user on the other device to get confirmation.
 The wallet is required to call the token endpoint again to obtain the access token.
 If the user does not confirm, the token request is returned with the "access_denied" error code.
 This flow gives the user on the originating device more control over the issuance process.

+## PIN Code Phishing

+An attacker might leverage the user's trust into the wallet to phish PIN codes sent out by a different service.
+The attacker could setup an issuer site and in parallel to the issuance request trigger transmission of a PIN code to the user's phone, e.g. from a payment service.
+The user would then be asked to enter this PIN into the wallet and since the wallet sends this PIN to the token endpoint of the issuer (the attacker), the attacker would get access to the PIN code.
+In order to cope with that issue, the wallet is RECOMMENDED to interact with trusted issuers only.
+In that case, the wallet would not process an initiate issuance request with an untrusted issuer URL.
+The wallet MAY also show to the user the endpoint or issuer it will be sending the PIN code and ask the user for confirmation.

 # Security Considerations